Firestar (limited series): Issue #4

-In the opening sequence, what seems to be a sniper attack against Ms. Frost is actually a set-up to make Angelica believe in the menace of the Black Queen.
-Ms. Frost invites Angelica to a formal dance at the Hellfire Club in New York City.
+In the opening sequence, what seems to be a sniper attack against Emma Frost is actually a set-up to make Angelica believe in the menace of the Black Queen.
+Frost invites Angelica to a formal dance at the Hellfire Club in New York City.
 She intends to use Angelica as an assassin against the Black Queen during the event.
 When Randall worries too much about the White Queen's plans, Frost has him captured and tells Angelica that he had been killed by Selene.

 In truth, Randall has been merely held captive; he escapes, but is mortally wounded in the process.
 He manages to get to Angelica, telling her the truth with his dying breath.
 Furious, Angelica goes to confront the White Queen in her underground complex as Firestar, and cutting totally loose with her powers, she humiliates Frost.
 Forcing the Queen to run for her life, Firestar causes an explosion, severely damaging the underground complex and the school buildings above.
 The White Queen lets Firestar escape for the time being, deciding that there would be no profit in taking action and that she would have to find another way to deal with the Black Queen.

 Angelica returns to her father, more confident now, as she knows that she can control her powers and always could; it was her own self-doubt and insecurity that kept her from doing so before.
 Her father, regretting his rejection of his "Angel" before, embraces her back into his life.